Wednesday, April 12, 2023

 in APA Style

 I have used ChatGPT recently to explore psychological concepts.
 The quality of responses varies.
-I have also asked for APA style references.
+I also asked ChatGPT for APA style references.
 The format was fine, but I was unable to verify some of the references, which caused me some concern about the accuracy of the generated text.

 I looked at the APA guidelines for referencing ChatGPT (McAdoo, 2023).
 One concern I have about the APA guideline is the sharing of authorship.
 That is, although ChatGPT generated the response, the response involved my collaboration in formulating a precise prompt.
 The better the prompt, the better the response as if two humans were writing a paper together.